Kyuu-Ji/htb-write-up/active/write-up-active.md

 ## Checking SMB (Port 445)

-It is possible to get the shares of SMB without authentication by using a anonymous authentication:
+It is possible to get the shares of SMB without authentication by using an anonymous authentication:
 ```markdown
 smbclient -L //10.10.10.100
 ```